MicrosoftDocs/fabric-docs/docs/data-warehouse/how-to-query-using-time-travel.md

 ms.topic: how-to
 ms.date: 06/10/2024
 ---
-# How to: Query using time travel at the statement level (preview)
+# How to: Query using time travel at the statement level

 In Microsoft Fabric, the capability to [time travel](time-travel.md) unlocks the ability to query the prior versions of data without the need to generate multiple data copies, saving on storage costs.
 This article describes how to query warehouse tables using time travel at the statement level, using the T-SQL [OPTION clause](/sql/t-sql/queries/option-clause-transact-sql?view=fabric&preserve-view=true) and the [FOR TIMESTAMP AS OF](/sql/t-sql/queries/hints-transact-sql-query?view=fabric&preserve-view=true#for-timestamp) syntax.
 This feature is currently in preview.